richardschoen/SShNetIbmi/README.md

 Query and program call return data is returned in .Net DataTable format, JSON, CSV or you can process the raw XML responses yourself.

-Class library can be installed to your .Net project from Nuget. https://www.nuget.org/packages/IbmiXmlserviceStdSsh
+The IBMiXmlServiceStdSsh class library can be installed to your .Net project from Nuget. https://www.nuget.org/packages/IbmiXmlserviceStdSsh

 ```Commercial .Net development and product support can be purchased through MobiGoGo LLC``` (http://www.mobigogo.net)